A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction: Introduction

-Stochastic methods are efficient iterative algorithms that mitigate the computational burden {{when $L\gg 1$}}.
-These methods estimate the gradient from a (varying) subset of $\{f_\varrho\}_{\varrho=1}^L$ at each iteration~\cite{bottou2010large,johnson2013accelerating,defazio2014saga,schmidt2017minimizing}, making the computational cost independent of $L$.
-The stochastic counterpart of APMs has been used in many instances of image reconstruction~\cite{chouzenoux2017stochastic,soubies2017efficient,pham2020three}.
-Thus, stochastic or \increm{} second-order methods were proposed.
-Their most challenging part is the estimation of the Hessian matrix from a noisy gradient.
+The most challenging aspect of stochastic second-order methods is the reliable estimation of the Hessian from noisy gradient information.
 To address this difficulty, variance-reduction techniques have proven to be effective~\cite{moritz2016linearly,agarwal2017second,wang2017stochastic,goldfarb2020practical}.
-Other methods~\cite{curtis2016self,goldfarb2020practical,yang2021stochastic} were proposed to address the nonconvex settings.
-Wang \textit{et al.} \cite{wang2019stochastic} extended the variance-reduced stochastic quasi-Newton methods to solve composite problems with $g(\uvx)=\|\uvx\|_1$ and non-convex $\{f_\varrho\}_{\varrho=1}^L$.
-However, these methods still require the evaluation of the full gradient at some regular intervals during the optimization.
-When the number of data-fidelity terms is large, this can be computationally prohibitive.
-All these aspects hinder the deployment of quasi-Newton methods to large-scale imaging modalities such as 3D ODT, where $L$ is large and the physical model is nonlinear.
+Other methods~\cite{curtis2016self,goldfarb2020practical,yang2022stochastic} were proposed to address the nonconvex setting.
+Wang \textit{et al.} \cite{wang2019stochastic} extended variance-reduced stochastic quasi-Newton methods to solve composite problems with $h=\|\cdot\|_1$ and nonconvex functions $\{f_l\}_{l=1}^L$.
+Using the first-order optimality conditions of \eqref{eq:defMainPro}, Yang \textit{et al.} \cite{yang2022stochastic} proposed a stochastic extra-step quasi-Newton method to find the solution of \eqref{eq:defMainPro} by solving a related nonlinear and nonsmooth equation.
+Wang \textit{et al.} \cite{zhang2025proximal} introduced a proximal stochastic quasi-Newton proximal method with an adaptive sampling scheme and a novel stochastic line search.
+However, these methods either require the evaluation of the full gradient at regular intervals \cite{wang2019stochastic,yang2022stochastic} or involve extra step for computing the gradient and function value \cite{zhang2025proximal} during optimization.
+These can hinder the deployment of quasi-Newton proximal methods to large-scale imaging modalities such as 3D ODT, where $L$ is large and the physical model is nonlinear, making the computation of the gradient or function value expensive even for a single measurement.